-Recreation Services will assess the clubs performance annually.
-This will be done through the supply of an annual health check and evidence based documentation that will be reviewed / monitored to see if the club has met the standards within each level / criteria: mandatory, bronze, silver, gold.
+Recreation Services will assess each club's performance annually.
+This will be done through the supply of an annual health check and evidence based documentation that will be reviewed / monitored to see if the club has met the standards within each level / criteria: mandatory, bronze, silver, gold and platinum.